 In my experience, there are 5 distinct phases to an implementation project: putting a team together, defining your objectives, preparation, go-live and project review.

 You need to build a project team with representation from all the areas of the organization that are affected by the integration project.
 In addition to this you’ll need to include your MIS consultant and, where appropriate, representatives from any other parties involved in the integration e.g. your prepress provider.

 When selecting your team members, you should look for these three essential qualities:

 1. Technical ability - someone who understands the end goal, the project benefits, and how they will be achieved.
-They don’t have to know every detail, because that’s what their MIS provider will bring to the table, but what the customer team requires is someone who understands the way it will be done.
+They don’t have to know every detail, because that’s what their MIS partner will bring to the table, but what the customer team requires is someone who understands the way it will be done.

 2. Communication skills - to talk to the individual department managers and communicate when the implementation is going to happen and what the effect on that department will be.
 It’s essential that every department is involved so that their needs are considered too.

 3. Authority and drive – this is, in my mind, the most important of the three.
 It’s the authority to go in and bang their fist on the table, and the ability to set a deadline date and stick to it.
 This team member will have a clear handle on the commercials.
 It needs to be someone who really believes in the system, will make it their priority and push it forward.

 If you’re lucky, you’ll find someone that embodies all three and you should definitely try to do that.
 In this article about why some printing companies struggle to make technology projects succeed, our CEO, Keith McMurtrie, talks about the importance of having ‘An Executor’ who knows how to make things work and get stuff done.
 This is who I’m talking about when I suggest trying to find someone who embodies all three of the above.
 If you can’t do that, you’ll need to make sure your team members have these skills between them.